 ABOUT OUR DATA

-The original survey tool and the clean raw data are available for download at LINK HERE (new one needs to be uploaded).
+The original survey tool and the clean raw data will be available for download soon.
 Please note that this data is self-reported and may conflict with other data sources.

 How Colleges Define Local

 The most prominent definitions of “local” reported by responding colleges are food that has been raised, grown, or harvested within 250 miles, within 150 miles, and within the six New England states.
 Colleges with self-operated dining services were more likely to use 250 miles than those run by FSMCs while colleges with dining services operated by FSMCs were more likely to use the 150 mile definition than self-operated colleges.